Right at the top of most people’s bucket lists, you’ll find ‘stay in an overwater bungalow in Bora Bora’.

 I actually visited Bora Bora recently and ended up staying in overwater bungalows at 2 different resorts.

 I spent hours researching all the options beforehand so today I’d love to share all of that research with you as well as my thoughts on the 2 resorts I stayed at.

 This ultimate guide includes the overall best overwater bungalows in Bora Bora, the pros and cons of each, the prices and which is the cheapest.

 Overwater bungalows in Bora Bora just ooze luxury as they promise stunning views, high-end service and crystalline waters right at your doorstep.

-Just imagine yourself falling asleep at night, listening to the water splashing beneath you and then waking up and being able to take a dip into the lagoon right from your deck.
+I absolutely adored falling asleep at night, listening to the water splashing beneath me and then waking up and being able to take a dip into the lagoon right from my deck.

 There are actually several hotels in Bora Bora with overwater bungalows so I’ve compiled a list with the pros and cons of each to help you decide which is right for you.

 In a hurry?
 Here’s a quick summary of the absolute best overwater bungalows in Bora Bora: